Last Updated on June 9, 2022

 “I think any time a coaching team is able to learn something from their data science team which results in a realized advantage for their team over another, it grows the sports analytics field more.”

 Prof. Schliep: It all started from baseball but it’s becoming much bigger across all sports.
 Again, it will take a little while for some sports to catch up but there are definitely some big departments within some professional sports organizations that have some sizable sports analytics groups.

-Bryan: Looking specifically at those departments – the baseball team analytics department that grew from two to thirty on the baseball team, for example – can you tell me what the job looks like on a team like that?
+Bryan: Looking specifically at those departments – the baseball team analytics department that grew from two to twenty on the baseball team, for example – can you tell me what the job looks like on a team like that?
 Do those jobs pay well?
 Would you say this is a fulfilling, fun job?
 Is there variety, or is it just gathering and crunching numbers?

 Prof. Schliep: Good question.
 Because I don’t personally have that job I can only speak from my experience talking to some folks that are in that particular field.
 I think they find it extremely satisfying.
 Any time you can contribute to your team, making better decisions whether it’s from a training perspective or performance in a game, I think that’s extremely fun.
 The nice thing about the sports field in particular is that while much of your job is going to be sitting in front of your computer screen and crunching out algorithms and models to tease out those stories from the data, you will also get the opportunity to present the data and results to those making actionable decisions.
 You have to be able to communicate not only in statistics but with coaches and general managers about the analysis that you did.
 All aspects of the job are important, ranging from doing the statistical analysis to creating understandable visualizations and communicating results.

 Bryan: Looking at the next ten years for example, would you say you agree this is a growing field?
 Is sports analytics a field that you would recommend getting into?